 If I had to sum up all of these in one challenge, it is that however you find you can divide the work across geography at a point in time, it simply isn’t sustainable.

 Let’s unwind this last one.
 In my personal experience working there, Microsoft’s remote teams were always treated as second category citizens and were never given a chance to succeed.
-During the first decade of the 21st century the company’s executives spent a tremendous amount of time and effort destroying organizations that were acquire world-wide.
+During the first decade of the 21st century the company’s executives spent a tremendous amount of time and effort destroying organizations that were acquired world-wide.
 New York’s own Massive Inc. was a perfect example, wound down from a successful engineering culture into oblivion of the Seattle suburbs in just a few years.
-Amongst all the reasons Sinofsky listed in his post, he omitted the one I would write about the most - Microsoft’s senior management prefers to hold power close to Redmond, where individuals look more alike and control structures already in place can be exercised quickly, swiftly and at scale.
+Amongst all the reasons Sinofsky listed in his post, he omitted the one I would write about the most - Microsoft’s senior management prefers to hold power close to Redmond, where individuals look more alike, and control structures already in place can be exercised quickly, swiftly and at scale.

 Sinofsky’s dividing work is another construct that makes remote engineering almost impossible.
 It assumes that the organization must closely map to software - Sinofsky himself ran the very much top-down and undoubtedly successful Office team.
 However the results resemble the organization: a massive codebase that takes 5 years to ship, is slow to maneuver and requires huge investments to turn around.